Christian Salvesen: History

 Salve Christian Frederik Salvesen (1827–1911) was born in Mandal, Vest-Agder, Norway.
 Christian Salvesen was the son of Norwegian merchant shipowner, Thomas Salvesen (1787–1853).
 In 1846, his older brother Johan Theodor Salvesen (1820–1865) had gone into the partnership of Turnbull, Salvesen and Company with George W. Turnbull and established an affiliate office in Leith near Edinburgh, Scotland.

 The oldest brother, Carl Emil Salvesen (1816–1877) also moved to Leith but his role in the company is unclear.
 Christian Salvesen joined the partnership after migrating from Mandal in 1851.
 He lived and operated from 20 Charlotte Street in Leith (now known as Queen Charlotte Street).

 In 1868, Christian Salvesen, together with Wilhelm August Thams (1812–1884) founded the mining company Ørkedals Mining Company and bought a number of small mines around Løkken, Norway.
 In 1872, Christian Salvesen left the partnership and set up Christian Salvesen & Co., based in Leith.

 Initially, the company operated as shipping and forwarding agents, shipbrokers and timber merchants.
 Christian Salvesen & Co. began buying steamers in the 1880s, and in 1886 started a line to Stavanger, with runs along the Norwegian coast.

 In 1883, Christian Salvesen, delegated management of shipping operations to his eldest sons, Thomas and Frederick, who became partners in the firm.
 In the early 1900s, the company developed significant interests in whaling, initially in the Arctic, and then in the Antarctic.

-They established and operated from a base at Leith Harbour (named for Salvesen's base in Scotland) on the island of South Georgia, to the south east of the Falkland Islands.
-During 1908, in partnership with Christian Thams, Christian Salvesen also invested in the construction of the first electric railway from Løkken to Thamshavn in Norway in support of their mining interests.
+It established and operated from a base at Leith Harbour (named for Salvesen's base in Scotland) on the island of South Georgia, to the south east of the Falkland Islands.
+In 1908, in partnership with Christian Thams, Christian Salvesen also invested in the construction of the first electric railway from Løkken to Thamshavn in Norway in support of their mining interests.